Get PeakVisor App

 Experts

 Experts can add the terrain off of Chair 22 to their hit list.
-I would compare this terrain to KT-22 at Palisades Tahoe: some open spots, some trees, and some cliffs.
+I would compare this terrain to KT-22 at Palisades Tahoe: some open spots, trees, and cliffs throughout.
 Maybe not quite as legendary overall, but this lift is the go-to for experts on any low-visibility day.

 Mammoth Mountain, California